GLOBAL MARKETS-Markets mixed as tech boosts US stock futures, Europe dips | Headlines

 GLOBAL MARKETS-Markets mixed as tech boosts US stock futures, Europe dips

+Europe's STOXX 600 share index fell 0.8% as regional banking stocks dropped by the same amount.
+MSCI's broad index of global stocks was steady, after Asian markets outside of Japan closed higher in line with rising Wall Street futures.

-Global stock markets moved in opposite directions on Wednesday, as European investors responded to strain in the U.S. banking sector but Wall Street futures rose on bullish updates from Microsoft and Google parent Alphabet.
-Europe's STOXX 600 share index fell 0.7%, as regional banking stocks dropped 1.3%.
+Global stock markets were mixed on Wednesday as recession fears and banking sector strain weighed on European stocks and the dollar while Wall Street stock futures firmed on bullish updates from Microsoft and Google parent Alphabet.
+Europe's STOXX 600 share index fell 0.8% as regional banking stocks dropped by the same amount.

 Spreads on five-year U.S. credit default swaps widened to 62 bps, the highest since 2011.
 "The chances of U.S. default remain very, very slim," said Guy Miller, chief market strategist at Zurich Insurance Group.
 "However, it just takes the probabilities to rise above zero and it becomes a real issue from an investor perspective."